 |$6,001 - $7,200||$1,501 - $1,800||33% subsidy of school and miscellaneous fees|

 Students who wish to apply for the bursary can obtain the application form from their schools, or download a copy of the MOE ISB Application Form.
 All application forms must be submitted together with the relevant documents to the schools directly.

 IDA’s NEU PC Plus Programme

 Schools can help students from low-income households to own a new computer at a subsidised price through IDA’s NEU PC Plus Programme.
 For details about the NEU PC Plus programme, please visit www.ida.gov.sg/neupc or contact Tel: 6684 8858.

 Overview of support for Singaporean students

-- An ISB recipient who is eligible for 75% to 33% subsidy of school fees and is also a recipient of MOE scholarship, special award or bursary which provide part payment of school fees, the total fee subsidy received by him will be capped at the annual school fees charged by each independent school less the annual amount of school and standard miscellaneous fee payable if he were in government school.↩
+- An ISB recipient who is eligible for partial subsidy of school fees and is also a recipient of MOE scholarship, special award or bursary which provide part payment of school fees, the total fee subsidy received by him will be capped at the annual school fees charged by each independent school less the annual amount of school and standard miscellaneous fee payable if he were in government school.↩